 Blinking is very task-dependant.
 In a world where we are constantly staring at screens, our blink rate tends to decrease, and the meibomian glands are unable to properly deliver the necessary oils to maintain a healthy tear film on the surface of the eyes.
 The staff at Seema Eye Care Centre can discuss exercises and strategies with you to increase your blink rate and quality of blinks!

 Human amniotic membrane tissue, acquired from the placenta when a baby is born, contains collagens, proteins, and special growth factors that decrease inflammation, and aid in corneal healing and pain management1.
 For patients with severe dry eye disease, amniotic membrane transplantation is a surgical procedure that can be utilized to initiate the healing process.
-Like autologous serum, amniotic membrane transplantation provides important factors involved in the body’s natural healing process that a medication or drop simply cannot deliver.
+Like the autologous serum, amniotic membrane transplantation provides important factors involved in the body’s natural healing process that a medication or drop simply cannot deliver.

 While it may seem counter-productive to some patients to use a contact lens as a dry eye therapy, since contact lens wear can often exacerbate dry eye symptoms, scleral contact lenses can be used specifically for this purpose.
 Scleral lenses vault over the cornea and rest on the sclera or the white of the eye.
 The result is that the vaulted pocket over the cornea is filled with tears, providing a space that holds the tears in and prevents easy evaporation.
 A proper scleral contact lens fit is important.
 Your ophthalmologist will work closely with your optometrist to ensure scleral lenses are a safe treatment option.

 Meibomian glands are small glands that sit on the margins of the top and bottom eyelids.
 In healthy eyes, 40 glands are located on each of the top lids, and 30 sit on each of the lower lids.
 The force of a full blink causes oil to be expressed from these glands and then spread across the surface of the eyes.
-This aids in lubrication and maintaining a healthy amount of tears on the eyes.
+This aids in lubrication and maintaining a healthy amount of tears in the eyes.
 Over time, however, oil can become thicker, and glands can become clogged.
 Eventually, severely clogged glands can be lost completely, decreasing the amount of oil delivered to the surface of the eye.
 This process of gland loss is due to several factors, including the aging process, inflammatory conditions such as rosacea or meibomian gland dysfunction, and poor habits such as incomplete blinks while doing focused work.

 To maintain as many functional glands as possible, meibomian gland expression can be performed, in which your doctor will use a tool to apply a certain amount of pressure to the lids in order to express thicker oils that may be building up within the lids.
 By opening these glands, and practicing full blinks, the amount of oil delivered to the surface of the eyes can be increased, relieving evaporative dry eye symptoms.